 Humidifiers

-Humidifiers keep the air moist, typically at a relative humidity of 30% to 50%.
+Humidifiers moisten the air, typically at a relative humidity of 30% to 50%.
 Relative humidity refers to the percentage of water vapor in the air compared to the total air volume.
 As the air becomes drier, the relative humidity decreases.

-A humidifier helps prevent dry air, which can cause irritation and aggravation of respiratory problems.
+A humidifier helps prevent dry air, which can cause irritation and aggravate respiratory problems.
 It also provides relief from the symptoms of colds and flu.

 A humidifier’s primary purpose is to add moisture to your home’s air.
 It does this by pumping water vapor into a room, which may or may not be visible.
 This contrasts with a dehumidifier, which removes water vapor from the air.

-A humidifier creates a fine mist from the water to add moisture back into the air, which benefits people in dry areas.
-People use humidifiers to help with conditions such as dry skin, throat irritation, sinus issues, nosebleeds, and breathing problems caused by an arid climate.
+A humidifier creates a fine mist from the water to add moisture to the air, benefiting people in dry areas.
+People use humidifiers to help with dry skin, throat irritation, sinus issues, nosebleeds, and breathing problems caused by an arid climate.

 A humidifier’s purpose is to raise the room’s relative humidity.
-High humidity levels will trigger mold growth if your home already has high humidity levels.
+High humidity levels will trigger mold growth if your home already has high humidity.
 The ideal indoor humidity level should be between 30% and 50%.

 If the humidity in your home is below 30%, it’s too dry.
 If it’s over 50%, you’re at risk for mold growth, dust mite reproduction, and mildew.

-If you can’t get the levels down to a safe range, your best bet is to get an air purifier that specializes in removing mold spores from indoor spaces.
+If you can’t get the levels down to a safe range, your best bet is to get an air purifier specializing in removing mold spores from indoor spaces.

 Types of Humidifiers